 This may be possible.
 Be sure to check with your academic program for details on online course availability and to ensure that your proposed schedule meets program requirements.
 You may also have the option of deferring your admission to a future term.
 This is also something to discuss with the U-M unit that admitted you.

 - If you are an undergraduate student, contact the Office of Undergraduate Admissions.
 If you are a Rackham Graduate School student, please contact your graduate program.
 If you are a non-Rackham graduate student, please contact your specific admissions office.

 If I pursue remote study from my home county this Fall, will I receive a new I-20 or DS-2019?

 Yes, you will receive a new I-20 or DS-2019 with a new start date, which will allow you to enter the U.S. for a future term.
 While you are studying remotely from outside the U.S., your SEVIS record will be in initial F-1 or J-1 status.
-Your active F-1 or J-1 status will begin when you use your I-20 or DS-2019 to enter the U.S. for the Winter Term or another later term.
+Your active F-1 or J-1 status will begin when you use your I-20 or DS-2019 to enter the U.S. for a future term.

 If remote study from my home county is possible for me, am I required to enroll full-time?

 Since you will not be in active F-1 or J-1 status, F-1 or J-1 immigration requirements will not apply to you, so you will not be required to enroll full-time.
 You may take as many or as few credits as you want, and these can all be online.
 However, be sure to check with your academic program as you plan your course schedule for the Fall Term.
 Your academic program may require you to enroll for a specific number of credits.